TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/bitcoin-rpc.md

 * `m/86'/0'/1'/change/address_index`

 ## sendTransfer
 This method is used to sign and submit a transfer of any `amount` of Bitcoin to a single `recipientAddress`, optionally including a `changeAddress` for the change amount and `memo` set as an OP_RETURN output by supporting wallets.
-The transaction will be signed and broadcasted upon user approval.
+The transaction will be signed and broadcast upon user approval.

 ### Parameters
 * `Object`